dead-beef/Telegram-FOSS/README.md

       - Take good care of your users' data and privacy
       - **Please remember to publish your code too in order to comply with the licenses**

-The project can be built with Android Studio or from the command line with gradle:
+The project can be built with Android Studio or from the command line:

-`./gradlew assembleAfatRelease`
+`./build.sh`

 # DIGITAL RESISTANCE